SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - The optimization engine queues incoming requests.
 - The engine renders only a certain number of queued pages before the rest of the queue defaults to client-side rendering (CSR), unless you have set the `reuseCurrentRendering` option to ensure incoming requests wait for the current render to finish, instead of falling back to CSR.
-- Pages are served in SSR mode if they can be rendered in a given time (that is, within the time that is specified by a timeout).
+- Pages are served in SSR mode if they can be rendered in a given time (that is, within the time that is specified by the timeout setting).
 - If the engine falls back to CSR because the SSR render takes too long, once the SSR page is rendered, it is stored in memory and served with the subsequent request.
 - The CSR app is served with the `Cache-Control:no-store` header to ensure it is not cached by the caching layer.
 Note that CSR renders should *never* be cached.
 - If the render is taking too long to finish, the engine will release its concurrency slot and provide a warning about the hanging render.

+   **Caution:** Notifications about hanging renders should be taken seriously because the optimization engine does not release the resources related to a hanging render.
+If the root of the problem is not addressed in the application code, the server's resources can quickly become depleted.
 - The rendered SSR pages *should* be cached (for example, using a CDN) to ensure subsequent requests do not hit the SSR server.
 This reduces the server load and reduces CSR fallbacks to the least amount possible.
 For more information, see [Recommended Setup for Server-Side Rendering]({{ site.baseurl }}{% link _pages/dev/ssr/recommended-server-side-rendering-setup.md %}).

-**Caution:** Notifications about hanging renders should be taken seriously because the optimization engine does not release the resources related to a hanging render.
-If the root of the problem is not addressed in the application code, the server's resources can quickly become depleted.

 ***